binout/getting-started-guava/README.md

 getting-started-guava
 =====================

-Some code during the review ok "Getting Started wiht Google Guava" book
+Some code during the review of "Getting Started wiht Google Guava" book